benwzj/benwzj.github.io/_posts/2024-02-03-timeout-javascript.md

 `setTimeout()`s are the functions (a subset) that are common to all workers and to the main thread.
 They are from WindowOrWorkerGlobalScope.
 Objects that implement the WindowOrWorkerGlobalScope mixin have a map of active timers, which is a map, initially empty.
 Each key in this map is an identifier for a timer, and each value is a `DOMHighResTimeStamp`, representing the expiry time for that timer.

 `setTimeout()` will run the [timer initialization steps](https://html.spec.whatwg.org/multipage/timers-and-user-prompts.html#timer-initialisation-steps) and put entries into the map of active timers.
+In completionStep, an algorithm step, which **queues a global task** on the timer task source given global to run task.

 - common using way in React
 - What happen if not clearInterval();